Essential Information - Kyrgyzstan - The Shepherd's Way

 We would advise the following: multi tool, tyre levers, pump, 2 spare inner tube, spare spokes of the correct length to fit your wheels - check with a bike shop, disc/brake pads, a few spare links for your chain, spares for any unique or high-tech items on your bike, e.g. fluid and bleed kit for hydraulic brakes.

 Here's our recommended kit list.
-It's not rigid - feel free to vary it at as necessary toy your specific needs:
+It's not rigid - feel free to vary it at as necessary to your specific needs:

-Good quality waterproof jacket, Waterproof trousers, Warm hat (thick fleece), Sun hat, Cycle mitts, Warm gloves -- mountaineering gloves (waterproof outer, fleece inner) are good, Mid-weight fleece top, 2 pairs cycling tights (looser, "trackster" fit rather skin-tight lycra), Shorts, Long sleeved shirt, Travel trousers, 2 wicking tee-shirts (synthetic or merino wool), Cotton tee-shirt for around town, Long sleeved thermal top, Thermal long johns, 2-3 pairs underwear, 2-3 pairs of standard socks, 1 pair warm sock, Cycling shoes, e.g. SPD's, if applicable (bring spare cleats), Trekking shoes, Flip-flops, Crocs or Sandals to wear around camp.
+Good quality waterproof jacket, Waterproof trousers, Warm hat (thick fleece), Sun hat, Cycle mitts, Warm gloves -- mountaineering gloves (waterproof outer, fleece inner) are good, Mid-weight fleece top, 2 pairs cycling tights (looser, "trackster" fit rather skin-tight Lycra), Shorts, Long sleeved shirt, Travel trousers, 2 wicking tee-shirts (synthetic or merino wool), Cotton tee-shirt for around town, Long sleeved thermal top, Thermal long johns, 2-3 pairs underwear, 2-3 pairs of standard socks, 1 pair warm sock, Cycling shoes, e.g. SPD's, if applicable (bring spare cleats), trekking shoes, 3-season sleeping bag, flip-flops, crocs or sandals to wear around camp.

 Other suggested items are: bike helmet, dark glasses (the sun is very strong), small day sack or pannier (assuming you have a rack to attach it to) to carry clothing, camera and valuables, a couple of spare passport photos, photocopies of key documents. e.g., passport (data and visa pages), travel insurance policy, airline tickets, camera, photos of your family and postcards of your town to show the locals.